-- □ Hide, delete, or mark "Private" any videos that do not support your professional strategy and exemplify the type of persona you are trying to create. - □ Be careful with any videos you like or comment on and what channels you follow because this could be visible to others as well. - ☐ Create a new YouTube account for the short specialty videos you may soon be creating. - ☐ You can shoot high-definition videos with your smartphone. - Buy an inexpensive tabletop tripod and spring-clip smartphone holder.
-You can find them online for \$10. - No one expects cinema quality movies, but poor quality audio and lighting can destroy the impact of an otherwise valuable video.
-Invest in a high-quality external microphone and some soft lighting to fill in the shadows so you're not a dark silhouette, e.g. t.ly/qmB39 - Consider creating a series of 1-3-minute videos that offer updates on hot topics in your areas of specialization or personal interest. - It's easier than you think; if you fumble your language, simply delete that video and start over.
+- ☐ If you have a YouTube account, analyze it carefully for any videos that do not support your professional strategy. - Hide, delete, or mark "Private" any videos that do not exemplify the persona you are trying to create. - □ Be careful with any videos you Like or comment on and what channels you follow because this could be visible to others as well. - ☐ Create a new YouTube account for the short specialty videos you may soon be creating. - ☐ You can shoot high-definition videos with your smartphone. - Buy an inexpensive tabletop tripod and spring-clip smartphone holder.
+You can find them online for \$10. - No one expects cinema quality movies, but poor-quality audio and lighting can destroy the impact of an otherwise valuable video.
+Invest in a high-quality external microphone and some soft lighting to fill in the shadows so you're not a dark silhouette, e.g. t.lv/gmB39 - Consider creating a series of 1-3-minute videos that offer updates on hot topics in your areas of specialization or personal interest. - It's easier than you think; if you fumble your language, simply delete that video and start over.

-0 Help prospects find your videos.
+Help prospects find your videos.
 Carefully tag, caption, and describe them with the SEO-friendly keywords that prospects who are searching for useful content would use.